 Hannah b.
 July 8, 1643

 Thomas Currier married in 1668 to Mary Osgood, daughter of William and Elizabeth Osgood of Salisbury.
 He too was very active in the affairs of Amesbury.
-He was town clerk, after his father, for 38 years, selectman, deacon in the church, he also operated the sawmill.
+He was town clerk, after his father, for 38 years, a selectman, a deacon in the church, he also operated the sawmill.
 He and Mary had 12 children.
-He died in 1712 at the age of 66.
+He died in 1712 at

 Harvey Lear Currier, Genealogy of Richard Currier of Salisbury and Amesbury, MA 1616-1686/7 and Many of His Descendants